Vamsi1823/MvcMovie/MvcMovie/README.txt

 Add a new field to an ASP.NET Core MVC app

 In this section, Entity Framework Code First Migrations is employed to add a new field, Rating, to the Movie model and synchronize it with the database.
-The Rating property is added to the Models/Movie.cs file, and the [Bind] attribute in both the Create and Edit action methods of MoviesController.cs is updated to include the new Rating property.
+I have added Rating property to the Models/Movie.cs file, and the [Bind] attribute in both the Create and Edit action methods of MoviesController.cs is updated to include the new Rating property.
 View templates are modified to display, create, and edit the Rating field.
 The SeedData class is updated to provide a value for the new column in each Movie entry.